Understanding solar power for your home

 Consider investing in a solar battery

 Consider investing in a battery to store excess solar power you’ve generated to use later when the sun isn’t out.
-This lessens your reliance on using energy from the grid and paying associated costs.
+This lessens your reliance on using energy from the grid and paying additional usage costs.

 Plan ahead when using high-energy usage appliances